Xiaorui-Huang/twitch-recorder/README.md

    python twitch_recorder.py <username> -q 720p
    ```

 4. Press Ctrl+C to stop recording.
-The script will attempt to finalize the recording gracefully.
+The script will attempt to finalize the recording up to this point and save

+5. Check your **Downloads** folder and Pog

 ## Usage